soheilpalermo/deep-learning-challenge/README.md

 # Alphabet Soup Deep Learning Model Report
 ## 1. Overview of the Analysis
-Alphabet Soup, a nonprofit foundation, wants to predict which funding applicants are most likely to succeed if granted funding.
-To solve this, we built a binary classification deep learning model that uses historical application data to determine the likelihood of an application’s success.
-By accurately identifying high-potential applicants, Alphabet Soup can optimize its use of resources and better serve organizations.
+Alphabet Soup, a nonprofit foundation, wants `to predict which funding applicants are most likely to succeed` if granted funding.
+To solve this, we built a `binary classification` deep learning model that uses historical application data to determine the likelihood of an application’s success.
+By accurately identifying high-potential applicants, Alphabet Soup can optimise its use of resources and better serve organisations.
 ## 2. Results
 ### 2.1 Data Preprocessing
 - target Variable:
-  - IS_SUCCESSFUL – a binary indicator (0 or 1) of whether the funding resulted in a successful outcome.
+  - `IS_SUCCESSFUL` – a binary indicator (0 or 1) of whether the funding resulted in a successful outcome.
 - Feature Variables:
-  - APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT (after they were appropriately encoded and scaled).
+  - `APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT` (after they were appropriately encoded and scaled).
   - These features capture diverse aspects of each organization’s profile, from the requested funding amount to the organizational structure.
 - Removed Variables:
-  - EIN and NAME – These were purely identification columns that do not provide predictive power and might add unnecessary noise to the model.
+  - `EIN and NAME` – These were purely identification columns that do not provide predictive power and might add unnecessary noise to the model.

 ## 2.2 Compiling, Training, and Evaluating the Model
 - ### Model Architecture:

-1- Input Layer: Number of input features after one-hot encoding (e.g., ~40–100 depending on the data).
+1- `Input Layer:` Number of input features after one-hot encoding (e.g., ~40–100 depending on the data).
-2- Hidden Layers:
+2- `Hidden Layers:`
-Layer 1: 80 neurons, ReLU activation
+`Layer 1:` 80 neurons, ReLU activation
-Layer 2: 30 neurons, ReLU activation
+`Layer 2:` 30 neurons, ReLU activation
-(Some attempts might have had three or more hidden layers with more/less neurons.)
 Output Layer: 1 neuron, Sigmoid activation (for binary classification)

 ### Why These Hyperparameters?